Foley Square: Site of protests

 On November 17, 2011, Foley Square was the site of a protest which was part of the Occupy Wall Street movement, which took place after the protestors had been removed from nearby Zuccotti Park.
 Thousands of people attended the rally, including members of a dozen different unions.

 Foley Square has been the site of many other protests and rallies.
 In December 2014, many thousands gathered there to protest the decision in the death of Eric Garner.
 In November 2016, in protest of the Dakota Access Pipeline and in solidarity with Standing Rock water protectors, dozens of the thousands of protesters were arrested.
 In January 2017, to protest the first inauguration of Donald Trump, a collection of activist groups organized a rally titled "NYC Stand Against Trump", held at Foley Square.
 Foley Square is also the site of the annual Queer Liberation March, an annual LGBTQIA+ rights protest organized by the Reclaim Pride Coalition in response to perceived corporate co-opting and loss of protest principles by the NYC Pride March.

+During the second presidency of Donald Trump, Foley Square became another hub for immigration protests, due to the alleged abuses committed inside the nearby Jacob K. Javits Federal Building (26 Federal Plaza), within which many immigrants being held during their immigration trials have typically been held for processing, and potential deportation/other removals; arrests of Democratic Party politician Brad Lander and immigrant activist Jumaane Williams within 26 Federal Plaza drew further protests during that presidential term.